-Financial Instruments - Credit Losses (Topic 326).
+Financial Instruments - Credit Losses.
 Measurement of Credit Losses on Financial Instruments.
-In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016-13, Financial Instruments - Credit Losses (Topic 326) Measurement of Credits Losses on Financial Instruments ("ASU 2016-13"), which replaces accounting for credit losses for most financial assets, including trade accounts receivable, and certain other instruments that are not measured at fair value through income.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses Measurement of Credits Losses on Financial Instruments ("ASU 2016-13"), which replaces accounting for credit losses for most financial assets, including trade accounts receivable, and certain other instruments that are not measured at fair value through income.
 ASU 2016-13 replaces the current "incurred loss" model, in which losses are recognized when a loss is incurred as of the date of the balance sheet, to an "expected credit loss" model, which includes a broader range of information to estimate expected credit losses over the lifetime of the financial asset.
+ASU 2016-13 is effective for fiscal years beginning after December 15, 2019.
 It is expected that the adoption of this standard will primarily apply to the valuation of the Company's trade accounts receivables.
 The Company sells primarily to a small quantity of large customers with significant balance sheets and those financial assets are often settled within one-to-two weeks after the completion of the corresponding sales transaction.
 While the Company is in the process of evaluating the impact, if any, that the adoption of this standard will have on the Company's financial statements, it does not currently anticipate that this will have a material impact on the Company's consolidated financial statements.